jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -hda disk.img
 ```

+The build script now creates a 100&nbsp;MB disk image, leaving plenty of free
+space for files.
+The kernel includes a very small ATA driver so text files
+created from the shell are written back to this image.

 ## Built-in terminal

 After boot the machine displays a plain text console.
 No graphics or windowing